fusion809/fusion809.github.io-retired/pages/republic/02-presidential-powers.md

     - The Government failing to meet its constitutional obligations, like securing supply.

+    - A successful vote of no confidence has been levelled against the government in the House of Representatives (HoR).

     - The Government breaking its pre-election promises in a deliberate and wilful way.
 Not being able to fulfil their promises due to their bills not being approved by the Parliament is not valid grounds.
 If they do not even attempt to introduce the bills they promised within a reasonable time frame (although, if an emergency occurs, such as war, they'll have more time to), despite warnings from the head of state, or if they start doing things they promised they would not do (e.g. dismantling Medicare, educational services, _etc._), then that is valid grounds for the Parliament to be dissolved.

     - Evidence of mass corruption in the Parliament, or Government.